Pynnah/Scripts/README.md

 This script acts as a typical application launcher; it displays a list of .desktop applications and launches to selected one using `gtk-launch`.
 It does not pull applications from anywhere other than `/usr/share/applications`, as that is the only location I use.

 ### dmenu_scrot
 This script acts as a screenshot menu, giving a choice between 3 options: Taking a screenshot of the full screen, the currently focused window, or a region selected by draggin the cursor.
-It takes screenshots using `scrot`, and moves them into `~/Captures`.
+It also gives you a second menu to name your file.
+The file extension is not needed; it is already integrated in the script so all you have to type is the first part of the file name.

 ### dmenu_wallpaper
 This script allows the user to dynamically change their wallpaper using `xwallpaper`.
 It searches for files in `~/Backgrounds`, and creates a copy of the selection which is passed into `xwallpaper`.
 This allows the last selection to be persistent across boots, which means you needn't select the same wallpaper every time you boot into your environment.